Flank/mirror-goog-studio-main/bazel/sdk/README.md

 )
 ```

+Here, `*/build-tools/19.0.3` will match with `darwin/build-tools/19.0.3` on mac,
+`linux/build-tools/19.0.3` on linux, etc.

-To test that this is working, manually copy it yourself and do a query:
+To test that you set the rule correctly, manually copy the `BUILD` file yourself and do a query:

 ```
 $ cd /path/to/studio-master-dev/